Federal Relations

 -

-This update from the Office of Federal Relations is part of ON THE HILL - Issue 10.
-ON THE HILL is a biannual report summarizing activity at all three levels of government, as outlined by representatives from our Offices of Federal Relations, State Government Relations and Local Government Relations.
-Read MoreFeb.
-25, 2023
+ON THE HILL is a biannual report produced by the Division of Government and Community Relations summarizing activity at all three levels of government, as outlined by the Vanderbilt Federal Relations, State Government Relations, and Local Government Relations teams.
+Read MoreDec.
+19, 2024

 -